 Laboratory drug testing: Methods of Analysis

-Typically oxycodone does not produce a positive response to routine immunoassay screens for opiates, which generally target morphine and/or codeine; therefore, Redwood Toxicology Laboratory utilizes an enzyme immunoassay screening method which specifically targets oxycodone at a cutoff of 300 ng/mL.
-Confirmation of presumptive positive urines is performed by GC/MS. A direct method for detection and quantitation of oxycodone in urine using liquid-liquid extraction, deuterated internal standard and derivatization followed by GC/MS SIM analysis was developed and validated.
-Accuracy of the method is in excess of 99% at three different concentrations, with an overall precision of 1.2%.
-Linearity of the method is 100-4000 ng/mL, with a limit of detection of 50ng/mL
+Typically oxycodone does not produce a positive response to routine immunoassay screens for opiates, which generally target morphine and/or codeine; therefore, Redwood Toxicology Laboratory utilizes an enzyme immunoassay (EIA) screening method which specifically targets oxycodone at a cutoff of 300 ng/mL.
+Confirmation of presumptive positive urines should be performed by specific methods such as gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/tandem mass spectrometry (LC/MS/MS).

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.